CHTC/chtc-website-source/_uw-research-computing/gpu-jobs.md

 	For more information about the servers that you can run on with this option, and what it means to run your jobs as "backfill" see the section below on [Accessing Research Group GPUs](#1-access-research-group-gpus).

+- **Complex GPU requirements**: if your jobs have more complex requirements than the capability and memory options shown above, you can use a more general submit file option `require_gpus` to construct a complex, custom requirement.
+Contact the facilitators at chtc@cs.wisc.edu if you believe you need to use this option.

 ## 2. Sample Submit File